-It's All About Me: When you become a major supervillain because another woman got more attention than you did at a party, you are definitely a little on the self-centred side.
+It's All About Me: When you become a major supervillain because another woman got more attention than you did at a party, you are definitely a little on the self-centered side.

-The Mentally Disturbed: In addition to be a pretty obvious narcissist, Priscilla suffered from dissociative episodes, psychotic breakdowns, and a split personality.
+The Mentally Disturbed: In addition to being a pretty obvious narcissist, Priscilla suffered from dissociative episodes, psychotic breakdowns, and a split personality.
 Not a mentally well woman.

 Narcissist: A fairly obvious one at that.
 Priscilla's need to dominate the room would brook no rivals, which is why Hippolyta's being the centre of attention was enough to trigger the psychotic break that transformed her into the Cheetah.